mcp-solver

 Disclaimer

-This MCP Solver is in its prototype stage and should be used with caution.
-Experimentation is encouraged, but use in critical environments is at your own risk.
+This MCP Solver is in prototype stage.
+Use with caution.
+Any critical use is at own risk.

 License